mavoweb/mavue/README.md

 However, it requires a fair bit of JS knowledge to use.
 Even for folks with that, certain things can be cumbersome and repetitive to implement.

-MaVue is a modular collection of Vue helpers (mostly directives and components) designed to make developing Vue.js apps faster and approachable to a wider audience.
+MaVue is a modular collection of Vue helpers (mostly directives and web components) designed to make developing Vue.js apps faster and approachable to a wider audience.
 They can be used all together, or separately.